Differentiable Sparsification for Deep Neural Networks: Application and Experiment

-We perform experiments on CIFAR-10/100~\cite{Alex2009}.
-The final test error is reported at the end of the training process.
-MobileNetV$1\left(\times 0.25\right)$~\cite{Andrew2017} is employed as a base model and our implementation closely follows that of DNW.
-We train the model for $160$ epochs with an initial learning rate of $0.1$.
-The learning rate is scheduled using cosine annealing.
-For DNW, we chose the value of $k$ such that the final learned model has similar Mult-Adds as the base model.
-For the proposed method, we also set the value of $\lambda$ in the same manner.
-Table~\ref{tab:dnw_cifar10} shows the experimental results on CIFAR-10.
-We ran each experiments $5$ times; the results represent the average and standard deviation.
-Our approach is denoted DS.
-DS without the rectified gradient method corresponds to DNW-No Update, where hallucinated edges are not updated.
-Even without the rectified gradient, the performance of the proposed method is close to that of DNW with the update rule.
-This finding validates the effectiveness of our sparse parameterization.
-We also performed experiments with the proximal gradients in Eq.(\ref{eqn:l1_prox}) and Eq.(\ref{eqn:exc_prox}), which is denoted PG in Table~\ref{tab:dnw_cifar10}.
-PG-$l_1$-norm also uses the $l_{1}$-norm as a regularizer, but the approach did not learn as effectively as ours.
-Similarly, PG-$l_{1,2}$-norm uses the update rule of Eq.(\ref{eqn:exc_prox}), the shape of which is similar to the proposed sparse parameterization in Eq.~(\ref{eqn:exc_param}), but the performance of that method is worse than ours.
-The results of more experiments, including CIFAR-100, are shown in the supplementary materials due to page limitations.
+Table~\ref{tab:dnw_cifar10} presents the experimental results on CIFAR10.
+Experimental results on CIFAR100 are given in Appendix.
+Our approach is denoted as DS.
+We also include results for DS without RGF, which corresponds to DNW-No Update, where the magnitudes of hallucinated edges are not updated.
+Even without RGF, the performance of our proposed method is close to that of DNW with the update rule.
+We further conducted experiments using proximal gradients in Eq.(\ref{eqn:l1_prox}) and Eq.(\ref{eqn:exc_prox}), denoted as PG in Table~\ref{tab:dnw_cifar10}.
+PG-$l_1$-norm also employs the $l_{1}$-norm as a regularizer, but it did not achieve the same level of performance as our approach.
+PG-$l_{1,2}$-norm uses the update rule of Eq.(\ref{eqn:exc_prox}), which has a similar shape to our proposed sparse parameterization of Eq.~(\ref{eqn:exc_param}), but its performance is inferior to ours.
+Table~\ref{tab:dnw imagenet} presents the experimental results on ImageNet2012.

-DNW determines the size and structure of a network by choosing $k$ edges.
-However, it is not clear how the approach should choose $k$ for different stages (or blocks), so it uses the same pruning rate for all stages.
-This may be a limitation because each stage plays a different role and may need a different amount of resources.
-In contrast, our approach controls the model complexity by adjusting the value of $\lambda$ in the objective function, and a different amount of resources is allocated for each stage through training.
-As shown in Table~\ref{tab:dnw_cifar10}, the proposed method uses model parameters more efficiently.